ITShirre/www.shirre.com/_products/001-product.md

 Our materials improve the efficiency of high-frequency applications by minimizing internal signal losses.
 Constant, customized dielectric properties and ULTRA LOW LOSS makes Shirre product an excellent construction material for antennas, radars and transceivers.

-The Shirre PT is currently available in three types – The L-Type, H-Type and U-Type.
+PheroTetra<sup>TM</sup> is currently available in three types – The L-Type, H-Type and U-Type.